RaineHolgado/Daily-Sillimanian-Beta/README.md

 - Sean Terrence Calzada

 ## Sponsors
-Daily Sillimanian is open for sponsorship you can contact us to our [discord](https://discord.gg/rrpBAAFZeM) channel.
+Daily Sillimanian Beta is open for sponsorship you can contact us to our [discord](https://discord.gg/rrpBAAFZeM) channel.